nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 5. Some example commands you can try:
    * **`list`** : lists all tasks
    * **`add`** `Midterms pr/high time/wednesday t/important` :
-     adds a task `Midterms to the Task Manger.
    * **`delete`**` 3` : deletes the 3rd task shown in the current list
    * **`exit`** : exits the app
 6. Refer to the [Features](#features) section below for details of each command.<br>